On this page:

 Other data sources used by the Loading Tool include:

 - Watershed Assessment Tracking and Environmental ResultS (WATERS) database for retrieving information about receiving water bodies.
-WATERS derives some of its data from EPA’s Assessment, TMDL Tracking and ImplementatioN System (ATTAINS) database, USGS Geographic Names Information System (GNIS), and the USGS National Hydrography Dataset (NHD)
+WATERS derives some of its data from EPA’s Assessment, TMDL Tracking and ImplementatioN System (ATTAINS) database, USGS Geographic Names Information System (GNIS), and the USGS Watershed Boundary Dataset (WBD).

 - Clean Watersheds Needs Survey (CWNS) - providing information about treatment technologies in place at municipal wastewater treatment plants (a.k.a.
 Publicly-Owned Treatment Plants or POTWs).

 - Facility Registry Service (FRS) - providing facility location information and linking ICIS-NPDES facilities to other EPA programs, such as TRI.